 For example, services important to changing DPD patterns include:

 - Mental health services and substance use disorder treatment

 - Transitional living

 In fact, for immediate assistance, call Rose Hill Center in Holly, Michigan.
-Through Rose Hill Center’s welcoming programs, you gain life-changing diagnosis, support and treatment.
+Through Rose Hill Center’s welcoming services, you gain life-changing diagnosis, support, and treatment.
 Therefore, call Rose Hill Center now at 866-367-0220.